 These docs will help you to go from getting started with Apollo to becoming an expert!

-Getting StartedThe docs are broken into three distinct sections to make it easy to find your way around:
+Getting StartedThe docs are divided into three distinct sections to make it easy to find your way around:

 - Basics, which outline the why and how of using Apollo Client to build your application.